JUD/REL 225: Text and Tradition: Jewish Civilization Through the Ages

 Course Requirements

-5) Class Attendance and Participation will be worth approximately 10% of your course grade.
+6) Class Attendance and Thoughtful Participation will be worth approximately 10% of your course grade.
 If you skip more than 3 classes I will drop your grade.
-As part of your participation grade you may be asked to introduce a particular topic or a piece of the primary or secondary literature related to it and raise one or two issues/questions that you believe are worth further discussion.

 Course Outline